-Within 30 days, the Director will make a decision and send a letter to the concerned person who requested the reconsideration, stating the reasons for the decision.
+Within 30 days, the Director will decide and send a letter to the concerned person who requested reconsideration, stating the reasons for the decision.
 If the individual is unsatisfied with the decision, a written appeal may be submitted within ten business days to the Trustees.
 If the Board plans to address the appeal at their Board meeting, the individual will be notified of when and where the meeting will be held.